deohs/r_onramp/Introduction.md

 * Created by a commercial organization also called "RStudio"
 * A full-featured, cross-platform, open source application for working with R
-* A graphical user interface (GUI)and integrated development environment (IDE)
+* A graphical user interface (GUI) and integrated development environment (IDE)

 ### RStudio isn't:

-* A point-and-click GUI application like a spreadsheet program
+* A point-and-click spreadsheet app (like Excel) or plotting app (like Tableau)
-* A text-only command-line utility
+* A text-only command-line utility (as it has a graphical interface)
-* An R language interpreter
+* An R language interpreter (as the R application is installed separately)

 ## Why use RStudio?